Gujarats/gatsby-starter-blog-template/README.md

 ```

+For the private key don’t forget to add `‘` and `‘` at the end and start, don’t worry about the `\n` cuz in the code I already implement to remove them.

 ## Google analytics

 if you want to use google analytics then please check your analitics ID if you don't want to encounter this error